A Martingale Kernel Two-Sample Test: Experiments

 \section{Experiments}

 We empirically evaluate the proposed $m\MMD$-test against the linear-time MMD test \citep{gretton2012kernel}, Block MMD with $B = \lfloor\sqrt{n}\rfloor$ \citep{zaremba2013b}, and cross-MMD \citep{shekhar2022permutation}, collectively referred to as computationally efficient MMD tests.
 Section~\ref{sec:empirical_null} validates the null distribution from Section~\ref{sec:null_dist_section}, while Sections~\ref{sec:power_sims} and~\ref{sec:real_data} compare performance on simulated and real data.
 In all experiments, we use the median heuristic for bandwidth selection.
 Although this choice is not supported by our theory (see Remark~\ref{remark:non_median_band}), nor by the theoretical guarantees in most prior works, it remains the standard in empirical studies due to its strong practical performance.
+Code for all experiments in this work is available at \href{https://github.com/anirbanc96/mMMD}{https://github.com/anirbanc96/mMMD}.